List of Most Frequently asked SAP BO Interview Questions And Answers to Help You Prepare For The Upcoming Interview:

-We open Webi through BI launch pad as shown in the image below:
+Answer: We open Webi through BI launch pad as shown in the image below:

 Under ‘My applications’, we have several applications enlisted.
 You can click on the red & blue webi icon as shown in the above figure and start using the app.

 Every tool under SAP BO is capable of connecting to the business object repository.
-That is why these tools are referred as client tools.
+That is why these tools are referred to as client tools.

 Q #9) Explain the categorization of SAP Business object client tools.

-SAP BO client tools are divided into two parts:
+Answer: SAP BO client tools are divided into two parts:

-Important Note: Webi is a web based as well as a window-based tool.
+Important Note: Webi is a web-based as well as a window-based tool.

 Q #10) Why webi is called as a business user tool as well as a designer tool at the same time?

-The reason behind this is that a business user can log into web intelligence and view reports and if they want to create simple reports on ad-hoc basis then that is also possible.
+Answer: The reason behind this is that a business user can log into web intelligence and view reports and if they want to create simple reports on an ad-hoc basis then that is also possible.

 Webi is a very simple tool to use.
-A business user can open a report from the BO repository and can also generate the report by just selecting the universe, run a query on top of it and getting their final report as a result.
+A business user can open a report from the BO repository and can also generate the report by just selecting the universe, run a query on top of it and get their final report as a result.

 Q #11) From where do we design the queries needed for reports?